Why don't you subtitle the WorldWatch news bulletins you broadcast each morning?

 What is the source of the WorldWatch news bulletins?

 The majority of the WorldWatch suppliers are public or national broadcasters.
-SBS also has a number of private partners, such as TVB in Hong Kong, ABS-CBN of the Philippines, and NTV in Russia.
+SBS also has a number of private partners, such as TVB in Hong Kong, ABS-CBN of the Philippines, NTV in Russia, Polsat in Poland, and NDTV and Polimer TV in India.

 Sometimes WorldWatch bulletins appear to be cut short.
 Do you edit these programs?

 In general, SBS leaves bulletins as they are received in order to preserve their integrity.
-However, in exceptional circumstances, edits are made where the material is in obvious breach of Australian broadcasting regulations and our Codes of Practice.
+However edits are made where the material is in obvious breach of Australian broadcasting regulations and our Codes of Practice.
 Furthermore, overseas commercials and sponsorship messages are removed where necessary and where possible.
 When programs overrun their allocated duration, SBS has no alternative but to cut the end in order to start the following bulletin close to time.